Tree-Graph Based Construction of Quantum Spin Models with Exact Ground State: Introduction

 \section{Introduction}

 Exact results are particularly valuable in the study of quantum many-body physics.
 They can serve to verify analytical predictions and also provide a starting point for approximation theories.
 The most famous example of exact results for the quantum many-body problem is the Majundar-Ghosh model\cite{MajumdarG1969,Majumdar1970} for the spin-1/2 system on a zigzag ladder lattice.
-It has been shown that the Majundar-Ghosh model is expressed as a sum of projection operators and has a dimer product state as its doubly degenerate ground states.
-The Affleck-Kennedy-Lieb-Tasaki model\cite{AffleckKLT1987} is another famous example for which the exact ground state is obtained.
-Other models where the exact ground-state solution has been established include the Shastry-Sutherland model\cite{ShastryS1981,VerkholyakSMS2014}, the Richardson model\cite{DukelskyPS2004,DelftR2001}, and various quantum spin systems.\cite{NakaoT1995,NakaoT1997,TakanoKS1996,VerkholyakS2013,MoritaS2016,BoseG1997,SchmidtL2010,Xian1995,VerkholyakS2012,HikiharaTOS2017}
+It has been shown that the Majundar-Ghosh model is expressed as a sum of projection operators and has dimer product states as its doubly degenerate ground states.
+Other famous models where the exact ground-state solution has been established include the Affleck-Kennedy-Lieb-Tasaki model\cite{AffleckKLT1987}, the Shastry-Sutherland model\cite{ShastryS1981,VerkholyakSMS2014}, and the Richardson model\cite{DukelskyPS2004,DelftR2001}.
+Additionally, various quantum spin systems with unique, finitely-degenerate, or infinitely-degenerate exact ground states have been proposed.\cite{NakaoT1995,NakaoT1997,TakanoKS1996,VerkholyakS2013,MoritaS2016,BoseG1997,SchmidtL2010,Xian1995,VerkholyakS2012,HikiharaTOS2017,Takano1994,Kumar2002}

 In this work, we propose a protocol for systematically generating quantum spin models with exact ground states based on tree graphs.
 The model considered is the $S=1/2$ antiferromagnetic Heisenberg model, whose Hamiltonian is given by